BenSimonds/bensimonds.github.io/source/_posts/2012-10-04-red-dwarf-x.md

 Anyway, the series starts tonight at 9pm on Dave, with Episode 6 (the one we worked on) going out sometime in November.
 Watch it!

-# Comments

-Ben Simonds (Oct 05, 2012)
-> Thanks!

-chromebiatch (Oct 05, 2012)
-> Awesome - I loved all the visuals, great job!

-James___UK (Oct 04, 2012)
-> You worked on an episode?
-Siiick!
-As for episode 1 that's gonna be on my Sky+ box very soon